ome-zarr-models/ome-zarr-models-py/docs/index.md

   This is because it is transitional, and we have decided to put time into implementing other parts of the specification.
 We would welcome a pull request to add this functionality though!

+## Versioning

+`ome-zarr-models` has a 0.minor.micro versioning scheme where:

+- The major version is incremented when support for a new version of the OME-Zarr specification is added, or a breaking change is made to the package.
+- The minor version is incremented for any other changes (e.g., documentation improvments, bug fixes, new features)

+Before version 1.0 is released, the version number will be 0.major.minor, and version 1.0 will be released when support for version 0.5 of the OME-Zarr specification is complete.

 ## Roadmap

 - Writing metadata after creation/modification.